The SpotMe platform provides a variety of powerful interactivity tools to keep your app users engaged with your workspace.

 - Deliver in-app results that are easily shared with the audience, without needing a large screen.

-- Use single or multiple-choice questions with optional pictures.
+- Use single or multiple-choice questions, ratings, with optional pictures.

 - Capture and compare opinions from before and after polls side by side.